The Open Fund For Music Creators

 Through The Open Fund, we support high quality new music projects which have tangible musical outcomes and a clearly defined start and end date.

 We cannot support core organisational costs, salary costs or living costs.
-We can fund administration costs relating to the project at a maximum of 10% of total budget.
+Under our usual guidance we can fund administration costs relating to the project at a maximum of 10% of total budget, however due to the current situation as a result of Covid – 19 we can support an application where up to 20% of the total budget is allocated to administrative costs.

 All applications must be submitted by 6pm on the day of the deadline.